Rich-Media Re-Ranker: A User Satisfaction-Driven LLM Re-ranking Framework for Rich-Media Search: Offline Evaluation

 \subsubsection{Baselines and Evaluation Metrics}

-We compare the proposed Rich-Media Re-Ranker against several representative LLM-based re-ranking methods, including ReaRank~\cite{zhang2025rearank}, Rank-R1~\cite{zhuang2025rank}, and ReasonRank~\cite{liu2025reasonrank}, all of which use Qwen2.5-7B~\cite{qwen2.5} as the backbone.
-Our framework uses Qwen3-4B~\cite{qwen3technicalreport} as the backbone.
-To comprehensively evaluate performance, we adopt top-K Normalized Discounted Cumulative Gain (N@K) and Recall (R@K) to measure the performance of varying browsing depths, and RBO to assess overall ranking, which are detailed in Appendix~\ref{sec:offline_metrics}.
+We compare the proposed Rich-Media Re-Ranker against several representative LLM-based re-ranking methods, including ReaRank~\cite{zhang2025rearank}, Rank-R1~\cite{zhuang2025rank}, and ReasonRank~\cite{liu2025reasonrank}.
+To comprehensively evaluate performance, we adopt top-K Normalized Discounted Cumulative Gain (N@K) and Recall (R@K) to measure the performance of varying browsing depths, and RBO to assess overall ranking.